IoT-gamer/flutter_segment_anything_app/README.md

 6. Continue tapping on the image to refine the mask.
 Add positive points to areas the mask missed, or negative points to remove unwanted areas.

-7. After the first point is added, **"Fill Holes"** and **"Remove Islands"** toggles will appear at the bottom.
+7. After the first point is added, post-processing toggles like **"Fill Holes"**, **"Remove Islands"**, and **"Select Largest Area"** will appear at the bottom.
 Use these to clean up the final mask.
-The mask will update automatically.
+The mask updates automatically.

 8. If you are happy with the result, tap the **"Save Image"** button.